-- The goal is to increase the state average teacher salary from \$40,000 to \$48,500. - School districts are expected to put the increased funding they receive towards teacher salaries. - Mandates 85 percent of the new revenue percentage increase schools receive be spent on certified instructional staff, with a penalty of a 50 percent of the increased state aid be returned to state if the target is not met. - A second mandate requires 85 percent of the total state aid dollars be allocated for teacher pay and benefits. - A waiver process for districts to apply to a review committee also established in the bill was set should districts have an issue arise hampering them from reaching the 85 percent target. - Statement of legislative intent was added that funds appropriated for teacher pay should be used to directly improve teacher recruiting and retention and that the school districts advance this goal by increasing starting teacher salaries and providing for the rapid acceleration of teacher salaries for those below the midpoint in that teacher's applicable pay scale.
+- The goal is to increase the state average teacher salary from \$40,000 to \$48,500. - School districts are expected to put the increased funding they receive towards teacher salaries. - Mandate requires 85 percent of the total state aid dollars be allocated for teacher pay and benefits AND a second mandate requires 85 percent of the new revenue percentage increase schools receive be spent on certified instructional staff. - Money added to the general fund through the merger of the new pension levy will not be counted towards the new money districts receive for 2016-17. - A penalty of a 50 percent of the increased state aid be returned to state if the target is not met. - A waiver process for districts to apply to a review committee also established in the bill was set should districts have an issue arise hampering them from reaching the 85 percent target. - Statement of legislative intent was added that funds appropriated for teacher pay should be used to directly improve teacher recruiting and retention and that the school districts advance this goal by increasing starting teacher salaries and providing for the rapid acceleration of teacher salaries for those below the midpoint in that teacher's applicable pay scale.